tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 Rose had found a way back to me.

-Scorching pain engulfed my entire hand, a feeling like hundreds and hundreds of insect legs skittering across my flesh.
+Scorching pain engulfed my entire hand, a feeling like hundreds and hundreds of insect legs burrowing into my flesh.
 I leapt back, wailing in agony, terror squeezing my heart, but it was too late.
 I threw myself around and sprinted towards the back door.
 I stretched my hand out to grasp the knob, but something went wrong.
 I could feel my palm and my fingers, but they hadn’t moved to the door with me.
 Somehow, they remained in the center of the kitchen.

 I looked down.